 If you are a physician, pharmacist, or prescribing nurse under investigation by the Drug Enforcement Administration (DEA) for prescription drug crimes, including unlawful prescribing (often called “prescribing without a legitimate medical purpose”), unlawful dispensing, or drug diversion, your liberty is at stake, and I encourage you to seek legal counsel immediately.

-Against the DEA, lawyer’s experience includes these lead cases:
+Against the DEA, my experience includes these lead cases:

 - United States Supreme Court.
 I am the lawyer that represented the physician and pharmacist before the United States Supreme Court in the case of Gonzales v.
 Oregon, 546 U.S. 243, 126 S. Ct.
 904, 163 L. Ed.
 2d 748 (2006).
 In this case, I sued former Attorney General John Ashcroft and the Drug Enforcement Administration (DEA) (see Complaint (1.24 MB)) in federal District Court on behalf of a physician and a pharmacist who were threatened with federal criminal investigations, prosecutions, fines, and imprisonment, for alleged prescription drug crimes.
 The Attorney General was wrong and lost at all three levels–in the trial court, in the Ninth Circuit Court of Appeals, and before the United States Supreme Court.